Simplified Blood Culture System (SIMBLE)

 The SIMBLE project is designed to evaluate Bactinsight, our recently developed simplified blood culture system, which consists of two modules:

-A portable, battery-operated measurement device (turbidity metre) which detects bacterial growth in blood culture bottles, based on the turbidity of the culture medium
+A portable measurement device (turbidity metre) which detects bacterial growth in blood culture bottles, based on the turbidity of the culture medium

 Blood culture bottles with optimised formulation